Shop by Room ➜ Bedroom ➜ Bed Frames

 Non Toxic Bed Frames with Storage

 This twin size bed frame with storage is the best non toxic kids bed.
 They use zero-VOC finishes from ECOS, water-based adhesives, and are super transparent about specifics.
 Solid wood, with no MDF or particleboard.
-It comes as a trundle bed ready for a second twin mattress, or can be used for storage instead.
-Often sold out for all of these reasons.
+It comes as a trundle bed ready for a second twin mattress, or can be storage drawers for hiding toys in instead.
+They also offer most of their other super healthy bed frames in twin size if you’re not looking for a trundle set up.

 Get Laid makes the most affordable 100% solid wood frames with under bed storage.
-They come in Twin, Full, Queen, King, Cal King, and custom sizes.
+A very customizable bed frame brand— you can also add a little shelf, or request custom sizing.
+Otherwise, they come in Twin, Full, Queen, King, Cal King, and even Super Emperor (!) sizes.
 They use water based glues and stains, and you can get one that’s unfinished, if you’d prefer to use your own.
-They use solid wood slats instead of plywood ones, which is always nice.
+They use solid wood slats instead of plywood.

 The Afton is a handcrafted solid wood bed frame and just like their other bed frames, you can choose a linseed oil (flax) finish, or leave it unfinished.
 They use traditional mortise-and-tenon joinery, so very little adhesive is needed or used.
 Their certifications are displayed very easily in the footer of their website, which I love for transparency reasons.